 It’s good to grab a teaspoon at this point and repeatedly spoon the drizzle that has pooled around the edge of the cake back over the top of the cake.

-Allow the drizzle to set and the cake to cool and then turn out and enjoy!
+Allow the drizzle to set and the cake to cool completely before removing from the tin.

 Liz x